 Sashiko Thread is comprised of multiple strands of cotton tightly woven together to form a single strand.
 It has a slightly wooly look, and is soft, and not as strong as perle cotton.

-Crochet Cotton is similar to sashiko thread in every way.
+Crochet Cotton is similar to sashiko thread.
 It is tightly wound and soft.
 And if you are a thrift shopper, it's very easy to find at secondhand or charity shops.

 Embroidery Thread is cotton and made up of 6 strands, meant to separate easily.
 This is my least favorite option here, as the threads tend to separate, which can look a bit messy over time.